barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 [[geometryandappearances/duplicateNormalsVisualized.png]]

+Now that we've duplicated the positions, the normal vector for each position is perpendicular to the triangle that vertices composes.
+This corrects the shading.

 ### Using a web worker
 Using a web workers for the geometry types allows the computation to happen asynchronously.
 The first step is to add `createTetrahedronGeometry.js` to the `Source/Workers/` directory.
 This will contain a function to instruct the web worker what do to when it is triggered.
 In this case, we want to create the geometry in the worker.
 Copy and paste the following code into the `createTetrahedronGeometry.js` file: